Mohammad Kaykobad

-and currently is a faculty member of computer science and engineering in BRAC University.
+and became a faculty member of computer science and engineering at Brac University in 2020.
+Also a faculty member of University of Information Technology and Sciences.

 Education

 In 1970, Kaykobad finished his SSC from Manikganj Govt.
-High School and in 1972, his HSC from Debendra College.
-He did his M.S. in Engineering at the Institute of Marine Engineers, Odessa, Ukraine (then in the USSR), in 1979.
-He did his M.Eng. in computer applications technology at the Asian Institute of Technology, Thailand, in 1982.
-He did his PhD at the Flinders University of South Australia, in 1986 under the Supervision of Dr FJM Salzborn.
+High School and, in 1972, his HSC from Debendra College.
+He did his M.S. in engineering at the Institute of Marine Engineers, Odesa, Ukraine (then in the USSR), in 1979.
+He undertook his M.Eng. in computer applications technology at the Asian Institute of Technology, Thailand, in 1982.
+He undertook his PhD at the Flinders University of South Australia, in 1986 under the supervision of Dr FJM Salzborn.

 Career

-Dr. Kaykobad served as an adviser to ICT Projects for e-Governance in Bangladesh.
-He was awarded the gold medal for contribution in ICT Education at a ceremony at Bangabandhu International Conference Center by Bangladesh Computer Society and was presented the award by the President of Bangladesh on 26 July 2005.
+Kaykobad served as an adviser to ICT Projects for e-Governance in Bangladesh.
+He was awarded the gold medal for contribution in ICT education at a ceremony at Bangabandhu International Conference Center by Bangladesh Computer Society and was presented the award by the President of Bangladesh on 26 July 2005.
 He was recognized as the best coach of ACM International Collegiate Programming Contest by IBM at 26th World Finals of ACM ICPC at Honolulu, Hawaii on 22 March 2002.
-He researched the Computerization of class scheduling of different universities of Bangladesh which was submitted to University Grants Commission in 1995.
+He researched the computerization of class scheduling of different universities of Bangladesh, which was submitted to the University Grants Commission in 1995.
 He is a member of the Bangladesh Academy of Sciences.